Tuesday, December 25, 2012

 Review (FilmGuruLad)

 A complex and quintessential Bond picture, SKYFALL downplays the mediocrity of Quantum and focuses on the story, brilliant car chases, imploding action and fun moments.
 I'm glad they brought Q back after his absence in the last two Bond films, with Ben Whishaw playing the quartermaster and a few gadgets.
-I am surprised that this movie takes inspiration from The Dark Knight and has a villain similar to the Joker but has a different motive.
+I am surprised that this movie takes inspiration from The Dark Knight and has a villain similar to the Joker but with a different motive.
 Javier Bardem did a fantastic job portraying a Bond villain with a complex motivation.

 I consider SKYFALL to be the best Bond film with Daniel Craig.
 It is far better than the last one, which fails to bring something the audience wants.
 For anyone who enjoys the Bond movies, I recommend this film.